Gunman in NYC office shooting left a note and many questions. Here's what we know about the investigation.

 "He was an immigrant from Bangladesh and he loved this city," Adams said.
 "And everyone we spoke with stated he was a person of faith and a person that believed in God and believed in living out the life of a godly person.
 He embodies what this city is all about."

-In a statement, the NYPD said Didarul "represented the very best of our department."
+In a statement, the NYPD said Islam "represented the very best of our department."

-The three civilians killed in the shooting include the second security guard in the lobby and employees at Rudin Management and Blackstone, according to spokespeople for both companies.
+The three other people killed in the shooting include a security guard in the lobby and employees at Rudin Management and Blackstone.

+The security guard was identified as Aland Etienne.
+He was an unarmed security guard working for McLane Security Inc., according to 32BJ SEIU, a union representing property service workers.
+He had been in his role at the building on Park Avenue since 2019.

 A Rudin Management spokesperson told CBS News the family of its deceased employee requested that the victim's name be kept private.